Peter Van de Veire

-Peter Van de Veire (born Eeklo, Belgium, 1 December 1971) is a well-known radio personality in Flanders.
+Peter Van de Veire (born 1 December 1971) is a well-known radio personality in Flanders.

 Early life

 Van de Veire grew up in the town of Waarschoot.
 After attaining a degree in communications management, he briefly sold vacuum cleaners door-to-door.

 Media career

-In 1993 Van de Veire started working for a local television station before moving on to host Studio.KET on the children's channel Ketnet.
-In 1999 he became host of De Afrekening, a popular chart show on the youth-oriented channel Studio Brussel.
+In 1993, Van de Veire started working for a local television station before moving on to host Studio.KET on the children's channel Ketnet.
+In 1999, he became host of De Afrekening, a popular chart show on the youth-oriented channel Studio Brussel.
 After a brief period where he presented the lunchtime slot on that same channel he was offered his own morning show, De Grote Peter Van de Veire Ochtendshow, which he presented up until September 2008.
 He briefly returned to television to host De Provincieshow, followed by his own music-themed chat show, Peter Live, which began airing in October 2008 on één.